ksu-is/SnakeGame/ProjectRoadMap.md

  __To DO LIST__

 1. Search for coding example for snake games __DONE__
-2. Find the best code and scrap the rest - it has a lot of issues.
+2. Find the best code and scrap the rest - improving the bugs and errors
 3. Create a diagram/map of how we want the program to work and what steps should be included in order. __DONE__
 4. Add Background music to Start MENU __DONE__
 5. Add different colors to the game